8/10/19

 A hot, unpleasantly sticky day.

 Drove out at 10:07am.
-I paused at the Cohn's and left some stuff, there was a luxurious white car in their driveway.
+I paused at the Cohn's and left some stuff.
+There was a luxurious white car in their driveway.
 Got the paper out of the trash at Louis & Clark, then got some veggies at Angelo's and a few groceries at Price-Rite.
 The Goodwill at Breckwood is completely empty, while the new one in the Acres has a sign saying they'll have a coffee shop in some way connected to Gus & Paul.

 Dined at Boston Market, formerly Boston Chicken, for the first time.
 I was early for lunch and there was only an elderly couple there besides myself, although a couple of workmen were just sitting down when I left.
 The food was okay, not great, the servings adequate, not overwhelming.
 I found my leg of chicken rather small.
 My Caesar salad had lettuce and croutons but nothing else, no onion, no tomato, no olives.
 There was also a small piece of cornbread.
 It all came to $5.24.
 Boston Market is charging all they can get but not delivering anything very special for it.
 The chicken was not very big and considering the cost it was no deal and I shall not be going back.
 Home at noon, where the mailman was just arriving.
-Took a nap until late afternoon.
+Took a nap.

-Called Ann and talked for a minute or two.
-I mentioned that her mother may be getting too old to drive out to see her.
-Called Nader the Hatter and left word to call me if he wants to go to Riverside.
 Called ex-rep Whitney, who told me he was just getting back from a meeting over what the local Republicans should be doing but said there was "not much agreement."
 Fred says he's "76 going on 77" and he needs to cut back on some of his activities.
 I told him about the Beer Fest, the Northgate rally and last night's meeting at Springfield College.
 He seemed to be listening intently as I told him about Neal's Irish speech at Elms.
 At one point Whitney mentioned that Ross Perot is a Presbyterian.
 Later he complained that most college professors are Democrats and probably socialists.

 Eamon called and said there was a close-up of me and Belle-Rita on the news last night.
 I told him I saw the TV stations there, but they departed early on.
 Eamon is annoyed that there was nothing about the stadium meeting in the paper today.
 He thinks David Starr is playing a bigger role in the stadium process than anyone realizes and that Mike Graney is an unqualified figurehead.
 Eamon says he has to go the veteran's hospital on Monday because of a "serious" blood pressure problem.
 I told him I was sad to hear that.